naturalis/sdmdl/docs/index.rst

 **Note:** changes to the config file are not updated automatically so any changes are not detected by the sdmdl object, for changes to take effect a new sdmdl objects needs to be created.

-Once these steps are completed the model is ready for analysis:
+Once these steps are completed the model is ready for use:

 **Step 1:** create a sdmdl object: